Fashion Designer

 What's a line that you've designed that you thought was a near lock to be successful, but somehow failed?

-Asked by rosepetals almost 13 years ago
+Asked by rosepetals over 13 years ago

 Last season, I created a line of reversible "hoodscarves" (really a hat with long lapels that double as a scarf).
 It was functional, versatile and practical, why wouldn't it sell?!
 Each and every buyer liked the item but complained about the item's "hanger appeal."
 "Hanger appeal" is important to buyers.
 If your design won't look good on a clothes rack or shelf, or if it requires a special display or a long-winded explanation from the salesperson to move -- it won't sell.
 Apparently my hoodscarf concept fell into that category.